 Heart disease is categorized as being any disorder that affects the heart's ability to function normally.
-The most common types of heart conditions include:
+Below is a description of the most common types of heart conditions.

 Sudden cardiac death is a sudden, unexpected death caused by loss of heart function.

-Cardiomegaly, an enlarged heart, can have various causes, but is usually brought on by high blood pressure (hypertension) or coronary artery disease.
+Also know as an enlarged heart, this condition can have various causes, but is usually brought on by high blood pressure (hypertension) or coronary artery disease.